ArneBinder/pie-datasets/dataset_builders/pie/sciarg/README.md

 The dataset provides document converters for the following target document types:

-- `pie_modules.documents.TextDocumentWithLabeledSpansAndBinaryRelations`
+- `pie_documents.documents.TextDocumentWithLabeledSpansAndBinaryRelations`
   - `LabeledSpans`, converted from `BratDocument`'s `spans`
     - labels: `background_claim`, `own_claim`, `data`
     - if `spans` contain whitespace at the beginning and/or the end, the whitespace are trimmed out.
   - `BinraryRelations`, converted from `BratDocument`'s `relations`
     - labels: `supports`, `contradicts`, `semantically_same`, `parts_of_same`
     - if the `relations` label is `semantically_same` or `parts_of_same`, they are merged if they are the same arguments after sorting.
-- `pie_modules.documents.TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions`
+- `pie_documents.documents.TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions`
   - `LabeledSpans`, as above
   - `BinaryRelations`, as above
   - `LabeledPartitions`, partitioned `BratDocument`'s `text`, according to the paragraph, using regex.
     - labels: `title`, `abstract`, `H1`

-See [here](https://github.com/ArneBinder/pie-modules/blob/main/src/pie_modules/documents.py) for the document type definitions.
+See [here](https://github.com/ArneBinder/pie-documents/blob/main/src/pie_documents/documents.py) for the document type definitions.

 ### Data Splits